Louis Calhern: Career

-Military service

-Calhern's burgeoning career was interrupted by World War I; he served in France in the 143rd Field Artillery of the U.S. Army.

-Film
+Due to the anti-German sentiment during World War I, he changed his German given name, Carl.
+His stage name is an amalgam of his adopted hometown of St. Louis and his first and middle names, Carl and Henry (Calhern).

 Calhern began working in silent films for director Lois Weber in the early 1920s, the most notable being The Blot (1921).
 A newspaper article commented: "The new arrival in stardom is Louis Calhern, who, until Miss Weber engaged him to enact the leading male role in What's Worth While?, had been playing leads in the Morosco Stock company of Los Angeles."

-In 1923, Calhern left the movies, deciding to devote his career entirely to the stage, but returned to the screen in the sound era.
-In films he was primarily cast as a character actor, while he continued to play leading roles on the stage.
-Among Calhern's notable portrayals were as the partner in crime to Spencer Tracy and Bette Davis in 20,000 Years in Sing Sing (1932), as Ambassador Trentino in the Marx Brothers comedy Duck Soup (1933), and as the spy boss of Cary Grant in Alfred Hitchcock's Notorious (1946).
+In 1923, Calhern left the movies, deciding to devote his career entirely to the stage.
+He returned to films early in the sound era where he was primarily cast as a character actor, while he continued to play leading roles on the stage.
+In 1945, Calhern won the Donaldson Award for Best Actor in a Play for his performance in The Magnificent Yankee.

+Among Calhern's notable screen portrayals were as the partner in crime to Spencer Tracy and Bette Davis in 20,000 Years in Sing Sing (1932), as Ambassador Trentino in the classic Marx Brothers comedy Duck Soup (1933), as Major Dort in The Life of Emile Zola (1937), and as the spy boss of Cary Grant in Alfred Hitchcock's Notorious (1946).